New Flyer Xcelsior: Xcelsior CHARGE

 The first Xcelsior battery electric buses (XE40) were built in 2014 and delivered to the Chicago Transit Authority and Winnipeg Transit.
 Massachusetts Bay Transportation Authority was the lead agency for the XE60, ordered in January 2019 and placed into service on July 31, 2019.
 The Toronto Transit Commission operates 25 XE40 buses.

-The first battery-electric Xcelsior buses were a powertrain option within the regular Xcelsior line; development was announced in 2011, a prototype was shown in 2012, and regular production began in 2014.
-The original battery-electric Xcelsior bus, offered as an XE40, used a permanent magnet traction motor built by Siemens.
+The first battery electric Xcelsior buses were a powertrain option within the regular Xcelsior line; development was announced in 2011, a prototype was shown in 2012, and regular production began in 2014.
+The original battery electric Xcelsior bus, offered as an XE40, used a permanent magnet traction motor built by Siemens.
 In October 2017, the Xcelsior CHARGE sub-line was introduced.

-The Xcelsior CHARGE variant (XEnn) uses the Siemens ELFA2 electric drive system with different options for battery capacity, depending on the charging speed and range required.
+The Xcelsior CHARGE variant (XE) uses the Siemens ELFA2 electric drive system with different options for battery capacity, depending on the charging speed and range required.
 The traction motor used has an output of either 210 or 280 hp and 1033 or 1475 lbft.
 Batteries are supplied by XALT Energy or A123 Systems (XE60 long-range models and XHEnn fuel cell models).
 On-route rapid charging is provided through an overhead pantograph designed to be interoperable with the SAE J3105 standard supplying 300–450 kW.
 Shop or depot charging may be performed using SAE J3068 and J1772 connectors supplying up to 150 kW.

 At Altoona, the as-tested empty weight of an XE40 was measured at 32770 lb with a capacity of 76 (38 seated passengers + 37 standing passengers + 1 driver) for a total GVW of 43550 lb.
 It was equipped with 4 XALT Xsyst 7 (7 kWh) batteries and a SPHEROS fuel-fired heater.
 When accelerating from a constant speed, the bus emitted an average maximum noise level of 66.1 dB(A), considerably lower than the average maximum noise level of 70.4 dB(A) measured from a conventionally-powered XD40.